About University Judiciary

 We, the University of Georgia Judiciary, seek to foster respect within the University Community through adherence to the Code of Conduct, by utilizing proactive education and a fundamentally fair conduct process.

 Members of the University Judiciary serve as Justices or as Advisors/Advocates.

 Justices sit on formal hearing panels and determine whether or not a student is in violation of the Code of Conduct based on the presentation of evidence and witnesses.
 If the student is found in violation of the Code of Conduct, the hearing panel determines and assigns sanctions appropriate for the violation.

 Advisors assist the student or organization alleged to have violated the Code of Conduct in preparing and presenting evidence and witnesses.
-The Advisor facilitates the student in their preparation of their case prior to the hearing, educates the student on the formal hearing process, and consults with the student during the hearing.
+The Advisor supports the student in their preparation of their case prior to the hearing, educates the student on the formal hearing process, and consults with the student during the hearing.
 The Advisor is a resource for the student or student organization during the formal hearing process.

 Advocates represent the university community’s interests in a hearing.
 The Advocate presents information to demonstrate why it is believed that the student violated the Code of Conduct based on the preponderance of the evidence.
 The Advocate contacts potential witnesses, presents documentary evidence, and questions witnesses during the formal hearing.

 Members of the University Judiciary review parking citation appeals on behalf of Parking Services.
 All appeals must be formally accepted within ten (10) calendar days of the citation issue date.
 Parking appeals do not involve a hearing, therefore, any evidence or documentation must be submitted with the appeal.
 Notification of appeal decisions are sent via mail or email, and may also be viewed via your Parking Services Account.
 Note: immobilizations and towing fines will not be considered for appeal.